QueenOfSquiggles/Sqore/README.md

 ### Compiling for unsupported platforms
 If you want to support different platforms such as Mobile you will need to compile "by hand" which uses the same dependencies as `build_release.sh`.
 Read through cross-rs's documentation for how to compile for your target architecture.
-Then you can add the necessary files into the `target` folder of your install and
+Then you can add the necessary files into the `target` folder of your install and set up the `squiggles_core.gdextension` file to include your library files.
+Refer to the [godot docs on this](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html#using-the-gdextension-module) for more information on what keys mean what platforms